-Typically, a hard money loan lasts for a year or less.
+Typically, a hard money loan lasts for a year or less with high 12% to 18% interest rates and two to five points.
 That means you will only have a year or so to fix the home up and get it sold.
 At the end of the loan term, you’ll face a massive balloon payment.
-Another downside to hard money loans is that generally the interest rate is much higher, often 12 percent or more.

 Seek Out Personal Investors or Private Lenders

-There are also private lenders who sometimes finance flippers wanting to purchase a home.
-The downside here is both cost in fees and the fact that these lenders often require a history of successful flips.
+Private lenders are sometimes an option for those wanting to purchase a home to flip.
+The downside here is both cost in fees, and the fact that these lenders often require a history of successful house-flipping.

 Using Your Home Equity to Buy a Fixer-Upper